dwyerse/EventPlanner/README.md

 - Register the invitee (create a user account with invitee's email, log in as administrator, view event, click edit, then register guest)
 - The invitee is now listed in the invite list as 'Attending'
 - This invitee will now also be listed in the attendee report

+### Feature 30: 'I want to see dietary requirements and access requirements of attendees so I can provide details to catering'
+- Login as an administrator user
+- Create a new event or view an existing event
+- Click View Guest Details button on the view page for this event
+- If guests have been invited to this event their details will be listed.
+Press Go Back button to return to the event view page
+- If instead no guests had been registered for this event, a message will be displayed indicating this.

 ### Feature 17: 'Send out emails automatically when an event is created'
 - Log in to an admin account that is subscribed for new event notifications